The translation of this document is outdated.

 privatise facilities owned by local governments, conclude

-transactions, as well as perform other activities of a private
+transactions, and also perform other activities of a private law

 3) introduce local fees and determine their magnitude, decide